asmitahase/planarity/README.md

 ## GamePlay

-1. You'll be presented with a planer tangled graph at level 4 at the beginning.
+1. You'll be presented with a planer tangled graph at level 4 at the beginning
 2. Move the nodes with your mouse to untangle the graph and reach next level